macOS Big Sur supports Apple M1 and Intel Macs, runs iOS apps and games

 The last time Apple transitioned from one processor family to another was in 2006, when the PowerPC release of macOS 10.4 Tiger was updated midway through its life cycle to add support for then-new Intel Macs.
 Since then, Apple has moved to an annual release cycle for Mac operating systems, putting the onus on a major release to deliver major new functionality on day one.
 That’s likely why Apple waited to release Big Sur until today, coinciding with the official announcement of the first Macs with M1 chips.

-Big Sur runs on many Macs that previously ran last year’s macOS Catalina, including Mac Pro, MacBook Air, and MacBook Pro models released in 2013 or later, iMacs and Mac minis of 2014 or later vintage, 12-inch MacBooks from 2015 or later, and all iMac Pro models.
-Apple says macOS Big Sur will be released on Thursday, November 12 for Intel Macs, and ship with new M1-based MacBook Air, MacBook Pro, and Mac mini models the following week.
+Big Sur runs on many Macs that previously ran last year’s macOS Catalina, including Mac Pro, MacBook Air, and MacBook Pro models released in 2013 or later; iMacs and Mac minis of 2014 or later vintage; 12-inch MacBooks from 2015 or later; and all iMac Pro models.
+Apple says macOS Big Sur will be released on Thursday, November 12 for Intel Macs and will ship with new M1-based MacBook Air, MacBook Pro, and Mac mini models the following week.

 How startups are scaling communication: The pandemic is making startups take a close look at ramping up their communication solutions.
 Learn how